 But, while I admit my constant failures, I see that those failures are fewer and less severe than they once were.
 I don’t attribute this growth to any greatness within myself (although I do have a great (meaning HUGE) stubbornness about me that refuses to quit and keeps me pushing ahead to achieve more!).
 I attribute it to God’s Wisdom teaching me many lessons, not the least of which is that I am too weak to be the strongest among those I associate with.

-Proverbs tell us that we become like those we hang out with.
+Proverbs tell us we become like those we associate with.
 Lately I’ve been seeing a lot about being the average of the five people you spend the most time with.
 If you hang out with people who drink, cheat on their spouses, or are divorced, you will most likely become just like them.
 If you hang out with people who pray actively and often, who love the Lord, albeit imperfectly, and who honor their families and commitments, you will most likely become just like them.

 It’s not rocket science.
 It’s logic.
 It’s also part of what makes divorce contagious.